-Psyched helps patients capture the context between sessions and helps therapists understand the patterns, moments, and goals patients choose to bring into care.
+Psyched helps patients capture the context between sessions and helps therapists understand the patterns, interactions, and goals patients choose to bring into care.

 Patients use the Psyched app to capture meaningful between-session signals like mood, reflection, interactions, and key moments from the week.
 Psyched turns that input into structured behavioral context instead of raw logs.